gowenrw/BSidesDFW_2023_Badge/docs/crypto_challenge_solution.md

 There are many tables out there that show the ASCII to HEX values.
 So, you can convert the HEX manually to ASCII or use an [online tool like this one](https://www.dcode.fr/ascii-code).

-What you will find is that the rightward shifted decode produces gibberish while the leftware shifted decode produces our final solution:
+What you will find is that the rightward shifted decode produces gibberish while the leftward shifted decode produces our final solution:

 ```
 We are a family bound together by creativity and innovation.